rknarukulla/objectdetection_joke/README.md

 - `app.py` is the main application to run.
 - Please sure to download a quantized Mistral model and update it's path in the `constants.py` file.

+## Current issues

+- The LLM is taking long time to respond in the local machine.
+Need to fix the API response time.